rgreinho/docs/ryr-docs/docs/guides/update-branch.md

-# Sync up your fork with upstream
+# Keeping your branch up-to-date

 When working with other developers, it can be that the branch your are working on becomes out of sync with the base branch.
 In your Github PR your will see the following message: